eslint/eslint/docs/rules/lines-between-class-members.md

-# enforce lines between class methods (lines-between-class-members)
+# enforce lines between class members (lines-between-class-members)

 This rule is to improve readability by enforce lines between class methods.